anvi-display-contigs-stats

 anvi-display-contigs-stats contigs-db \ --report-as-text \ -o OUTPUT_FILE_NAME.txt

-There is also another flag you can add to get the output formatted as markdown, which makes it easier to copy-paste to GitHub or other markdown-friendly services.
+There is also another flag you can add to get the output formatted as markdown (--as-markdown), which makes it easier to copy-paste to GitHub or other markdown-friendly services.
 This is how you get a markdown output instead:

 anvi-display-contigs-stats contigs-db \ --report-as-text \ --as-markdown \ -o OUTPUT_FILE_NAME.md